Medically reviewed by Aimee Paik, MD

 Written by Apostrophe Team

 You may have noticed an interesting difference in Apostrophe’s prescription acne treatments compared to the medications you pick-up at your pharmacy: many of our topical formulations compound multiple active prescription ingredients combined in a single bottle.
-We asked Apostrophe’s medical director, Dr. Aimee Paik, about the benefits of combining ingredients and how mixing these meds help you get clear skin fast.
+We asked board-certified dermatologist Dr. Aimee Paik about the benefits of combining ingredients and how mixing these meds help you get clear skin fast.

 Tretinoin + Clindamycin – While tretinoin is very effective at addressing acne and fine lines and wrinkles when used alone, it is given a boost when combined with clindamycin.
 Clindamycin is an antibiotic that targets the inflammation and redness that accompany inflammatory acne.
 Like tretinoin, clindamycin can be very effective against acne when used alone.
 Dr. Paik notes, “We combined clindamycin and tretinoin to enhance efficacy and to make it a cost-effective option for patients.”
 That means more effective treatment with two power-house ingredients for a lower cost.
 It’s a win-win!